asiamina/UC-STRIDE-User-Centric-Threat-Modeling-Based-on-STRIDE---The-Model-and-Dataset/README.md

-# UC-STRIDE: User-Centric Threat Modeling Based on STRIDE
+# UC-STRIDE (CogSec): User-Centric Threat Modeling Based on STRIDE
-## The Model and Repository
+## The Model and Repository for Cognitive Security (CogSec)

 ### A repository to support cognitive security research and comprehension.
 ### The threat model is user-centric where the consequences and impacts on end users are annotated in the Microsoft STRIDE threat model.